 Students who come to school every day do better academically and socially.
 The state of Ohio started collecting attendance data by hours in 2017 because any time a student misses school, including when they are late or when they leave early, they are missing learning.

-School is not just assignments; it is the learning that happens when people are able to learn together.
+School is not just assignments and worksheets; it is the dynamic and sometimes hands on learning that happens when people are learning together.
 This cannot be "made-up."
-When a student is regularly late, leaves early, or misses a whole day, we call this habitual- this means it is happening so frequently it feels like a habit to miss school.
-Those missed hoursaddpediated that gand can lead to a student needing to spend more time at a particular grade level or stage.
-For this reason, we regularly communicate with families of students who are frequently absent.
+When a student is regularly late, leaves early, or misses frequent whole days, we call this habitual-this means it is happening so frequently it feels like a habit to miss school.
+Those missed hours add up, negatively affect students' learning, and can lead to a student needing to spend more time at a particular grade level or stage.
+For this reason, we regularly communicate with families of students who are frequently absent to create a plan for improved attendance.

-A student is considered excessively absent when the student is absent (with a non-medical excuse or without legitimate excused) for 38 or more hours in one school month or 65 or more hours in one school year.
+A student is considered excessively absent when the student is absent (with a non-medical excuse or without legitimate excuse) for 38 or more hours in one school month or 65 or more hours in one school year.

-When a student is excessively absent from school:
+When a student is excessively absent from school . . .

-- o The School will notify the student's parents in writing within 7 days of the triggering absence; - o The student will follow the School plan for absence intervention; and - o The student and family may be referred to community resources.
+- the School will notify the student's parents in writing within 7 days of the triggering absence; - the student will follow the School plan for absence intervention; and, - the student and family may be referred to community resources.

-A student's excessive or habitual absence, tardiness, or truancy to school, will result in a requirement for their parent(s) to attend an Attendance Intervention Meeting in accordancewith ORC 3313.663, ORC 2151.011(B) (17), and HB 410.
+A student's excessive or habitual absence, tardiness, or truancy to school, will result in a requirement for their parent(s) to attend a meeting with an Attendance Intervention Team (AIT) in accordance with ORC 3313.663, ORC 2151.011(B) (17), and HB 410.

-A student is considered habitually truant if the student is absent without a legitimateexcuse for:
+A student is considered habitually truant if the student is absent without a legitimate excuse for:

-- 30 or more consecutive hours (approx. 5 school days in a row) - 42 or more hours in a month (approx. 6 school days in a month) - 72 or more hours in a year (approx. 12 school days in the year)
+- 30 or more consecutive hours (approximately 5 school days in a row) - 42 or more hours in a month (approximately 6 school days in a month) - 72 or more hours in a year (approximately 12 school days in the year)

-When a student becomes "Habitually Truant", the parent will be contacted to participate in the development of an Absence Intervention Plan (AIP).
+When a student becomes "Habitually Truant," the parent/guardian will be contacted to participate in the development of an Absence Intervention Plan (AIP).
 As mandated by Ohio law, failure of the student to make satisfactory progress per the AIP will require a court complaint to be filed.
-Reporting a student truant to the court is not a matter of school policy, but state law.
+Reporting a student truant to the court is not a matter of school policy, but of state law.